ignatiusmb/mauss.dev/workspace/content/README.md

-# Content Repository for Alchemauss
+# Workspace for Alchemauss content

-Home to all content in mauss.dev.
+Home to the articles that make up the content of [website](../website)

 ## Writing